To support this vision, all students in Year 7 and above are required to bring their own laptop, selected from a range

 This environment, where there is one computer per one student, from a specific range of recommended models, is known as 1:1 Computing.
 This is different from a Bring Your Own Device (BYOD) programme, where students can bring whatever computer they already own to class.

-This will obviously differ from class to class and teacher to teacher.
+This will differ from class to class and teacher to teacher.
 Some subjects lend themselves to using a computer more naturally than others.
-All teachers will have been provided ongoing professional development and implementation time to allow them to feel confident in teaching a class of students with a laptop each.
+All teachers participate in ongoing professional development and implementation time to allow them to feel confident in teaching a class of students where every student has a laptop.

 Yes – all student traffic is monitored and logged, with objectionable material being blocked.

 Yes – all students will be able to print wirelessly to the College copiers.

-The College recommends that students use cloud storage offered via our Office365 subscription, called OneDrive.
+The College recommends that students use cloud storage offered via our Microsoft 365 subscription, called OneDrive.
 This will protect data against laptop loss or hardware failure.
-Assistance and instructions on how to configure is available from the ICT Helpdesk.
+Assistance and instructions on how to configure this is available from the ICT Helpdesk.